tyrchen/quenya/README.md

 ## How to use Quenya?

-First of all, install quenya CLI:
+First of all, install Quenya CLI:

 ```bash
 $ mix archive.install hex quenya_installer